WarperSan/ThunderPipe/README.md

 Using the command `publish`, you are able to publish your package to the Thunderstore server:

 ```
-DESCRIPTION:
-Publish a package to Thunderstore

 USAGE:
     ThunderPipe publish <file> <team> <community> [OPTIONS]

 ARGUMENTS:
     <file>         Path to the package file to publish
     <team>         Team to publish the package for
     <community>    Community where to publish the package

 OPTIONS:
                                  DEFAULT
     -h, --help                                              Prints help information
         --token                                             Authentication token used to publish the package.
 Required
         --repository             https://thunderstore.io    URL of the server hosting the package
         --categories <VALUES>                               Categories used to label this package
         --has-nsfw                                          Determines if this package has NSFW content
 ```